Skip to content

 sudo nano known_hosts

 It will open up a new window.
-You can delete the "offending" line.
-It will start with the server's IP.
+You can delete the "offending" line with Ctrl + K. It will start with the server's IP.

 Ctrl + O to save